-1. The candidacy committee gathers the required information for registering a psychological consultant and submits it to the director for candidacy in the Domestic Mission unit for approval and registration before a contract is finalized.
-Using the form "Registration of a Psychological Consultant with a Candidacy Committee," a candidacy committee provides the director for candidacy with information about the education, experience, professional affiliation, licensure, and liability coverage of the person who seeks registration as a consultant.
+1. The candidacy committee gathers the required information for registering apsychological consultant and submits it to the director for candidacy in the Christian Community and Leadership home area for approval and registration before a contract is finalized.
+Using the form "Registration of a Psychological Consultant With a Candidacy Committee," a candidacy committee provides the director for candidacy with information about the education, experience, professional affiliation, licensure, and liability coverage of the person who seeks registration as a consultant.
 In addition, the ELCA expects a commitment to the underlying intent of the evaluation process; namely, to provide insights regarding the applicant's psychological health and readiness for candidacy.